-The Federal Election Commission (FEC) regulates how candidates and political groups raise and spend money in federal elections.
+The Federal Election Commission (FEC) regulates how money is raised and spent in federal elections.

-The FEC has published campaign finance data for decades, but their legacy website was dense and hard to use.
-They wanted to make it easier for journalists, transparency groups, and members of the public to use their data and learn how money flows through federal campaigns.
+The FEC has published campaign finance data for decades, but its legacy website was hard to use.
+They wanted to make it easier for anyone to use FEC data to learn how money flows through federal campaigns.

 We engaged with 18F, and it was a game-changer for us.
 They came in and helped the IT team and business owners get involved in the agile development process.
 It changed our whole methodology.